 I am in my late 20's, however I started to feel horribly old because of my smoking habit!
 I used to run first thing in the morning and always loved how running made me feel like, but with smoking that habit got diminished and replaced by coffee and cigarettes.

-For everyone reading my posts, please consider talking with a professional to help you quit, you deserve to live healthy, happy and enjoy every bit of it!
+For everyone reading my posts, please consider talking with a health professional to help you quit, you deserve to live healthy, happy and enjoy every bit of it!

 Click here to submit your story.

 There are a range of support options available to help you quit.

 Free Quit Support

 Calling the Quitline increases your chance of quitting successfully.

 Quit Specialists are trained to listen carefully to you to help meet your needs.